 Clear Instagram cache on Android phone

-You can clear Instagram cache on your Android like on any other app.
+You can clear the Instagram cache on your Android like on any other app.

 Please scroll up just below and see the instructions to clear the cache on Chrome, you do it just the same way.

-How to clear cache on Android 8.0 (Oreo) and following versions
+How to clear the cache on Android 8.0 (Oreo) and following versions

-In the past, you could clear cache on Android 7 on one single go but then Google removed the possibility for the user to clear all the cache at once.
+In the past, you could clear the cache on Android 7 in one single go but then Google removed the possibility for the user to clear all the cache at once.